syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 By default, the row highlighting on hovering support is enabled for the web and desktop platforms.
 Disable the row highlighting by setting the [SfDataGrid.highlightRowOnHover](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/highlightRowOnHover.html) property to `false`.

-N> Row highlighting is applicable only for desktop platforms.
+N> This is applicable for web and desktop platforms.

 {% tabs %}
 {% highlight Dart %}